Python SDK

 Core execution managers

-Python exposes the same platform primitives: threads, computers, agents, files, resources, databases, and automation managers.
+Python exposes the same platform primitives: threads, tasks, computers, agents, files, resources, databases, and automation managers.
 That keeps service behavior consistent across SDK languages.

 Use client.threads for stateful thread execution and streaming callbacks.